Mary-Rickel/git_your_ducks_in_a_row/README.md

 # ducks-in-a-row
 Code repository for PDP 2026 team 12 activity
+##
+This is a repository for the sole purpose of keeping your ducks in a row.
+Pleased refer to the attached images to see an example of this

 ## Proper repository maintenance
 * Commits should be well commented
 * Commits need to pass unit tests before merging